 If you are experiencing a dental emergency, contact our office immediately at 214.216.6577

-Dental emergencies can arise at any time and should be handled promptly to avoid pain or further damage.
+Dental emergencies can arise anytime and should be handled promptly to avoid pain or further damage.
 While all dental concerns should be addressed with your dentist as soon as possible, we do have some tips for common dental emergencies that our office provides care for.
 We will try our best to schedule you for a same-day appointment as soon as we are notified of your dental emergency.

 Tips For Dental Emergencies

-When handling a dental emergency, remain calm and remember to act with your best judgment on how to proceed.
+When handling a dental emergency, remain calm and act with your best judgment on how to proceed.
 Often, we find that these tips can be the difference between losing and saving a tooth.

-- Knocked out tooth: Locate the lost tooth if possible and pick up gently by the crown.
+- Knocked out tooth: Locate the lost tooth if possible and pick it up gently by the crown.
 Avoid touching the root.
-Place the tooth in a container of warm milk or hold between the cheeks and the gums until you can be seen in our office.
+Place the tooth in a container of warm milk or hold it between the cheeks and the gums until you can be seen in our office.
 It is essential to keep the tooth moist as this will help us salvage it.